farcasterxyz/docs/docs/developers/frames/v2/notifications_webhooks.md

     }
   | {
       added: false;
-      reason: 'invalid-domain-manifest' | 'rejected-by-user';
+      reason: 'invalid_domain_manifest' | 'rejected_by_user';
     };
 ```

 - When `added: true` is returned, the user just added your frame (approved) or the frame was already added before (user was not prompted).
 The optional `notificationDetails` object provides the `token` and `url`.
 Warpcast always provides these when a user first adds a frame, and on subsequent calls provided that the user has not disabled notifications.
+If you did not get `notificationDetails` when adding an app, ensure your domain manifest has a `webhookUrl`.
 - When `added: false` is returned, the user either rejected the request or your domain manifest is invalid.
 You can only prompt a user once while a frame is open.
-Subsequent `addFrame` calls will directly resolve with `reason: "rejected-by-user"` without prompting the user.
+Subsequent `addFrame` calls will directly resolve with `reason: "rejected_by_user"` without prompting the user.

 ## Send notifications